-Confined Spaces – Fully Enclosed, Partially Enclosed and Restricted Access!??
+Confined Spaces – Enclosed or Restricted Access !??

-What is it, and what the hell is fully enclosed, partially enclosed or restricted access – and what’s the difference anyway!?
+What the hell is fully enclosed, partially enclosed or restricted access – and what’s the difference anyway!?

 Does it even matter?